 Holly started working at Schiff in February of 2017 and has lived in Mendham for the past 6 years.
 Immediately prior to Schiff, she volunteered at a local cooperative nursery school, where her kids attended.
 She worked for several years as the treasurer doing the accounts receivable work, monthly reconciliations and budget preparation.
 Before this, she was a VP in client service at Morgan Stanley in NYC.
 Holly worked and lived in NYC for 8 years, before that in Chicago.
 Holly has a BA from Vanderbilt University in Nashville TN.
 In her free time, she loves to spend time with her family - skiing, hiking and biking!

-Jenny has been part of the Schiff community since 2014 as an instructor with the Summer Nature Program and is excited to be part the magic of Schiff.
-She has worked as an eighth grade language arts teacher since 2001.
-Jenny earned BA in English from Montclair State University and also earned her Masters in the Art of Teaching from Marygrove College.
+Jenny has been with the Schiff community since 2014 as an instructor with the Summer Nature Program and is excited to be part of the magic of Schiff.
+Since 2001 she has worked as an eighth grade language arts teacher in a neighboring community.
+Jenny earned her Bachelor of Arts in English from Montclair State University and later received her Masters in the Art of Teaching from Marygrove College.
 Jenny's passion is providing opportunities for children to learn about, appreciate, explore, and respect their natural environment.
-When she is not at Schiff she can usually be found hiking local trails with her dog and bird watching.
+In her free time she can usually be found bird watching, gardening, and hiking local trails with her dog.

 Chrissy was an instructor at Schiff in 2015 and is so excited to be back!
 She has worked as an 8th grade Earth Science teacher since 2011.
 Chrissy double majored in the Geosciences and Secondary Education: Earth and Space Science at Bloomsburg University of Pennsylvania.
 She recently earned her master's degree in school administration and leadership in hopes to one day become a building principal.
 Chrissy is passionate about making science fun for kids of all ages.
 When she is not at Schiff enjoying all that the preserve has to offer, she is coaching color guard for a local marching band and spending time outside with her husband and two dogs.